Updated: Dec 8, 2020

 To lead without explicitly telling is not easy.
 You want to help those around you and so why wouldn’t you give them the answers when they’re struggling?
 It’s important to keep in mind that people learn most by watching and by learning on their own.
 This means that you must provide a good model to follow, in all facets of your life not just work, you never know where in their holistic lives they are struggling.
 And also, let them struggle a little.
 If you’re leading them, you must have faith in their abilities.
 You must have faith that they will grow.

 Here are some guidelines to help you lead and not tell:

-1. Ask Socratic Questions Channel your inner two year old and ask a lot of “why” questions.
+1. Ask Socratic Questions Channel your inner two-year-old and ask a lot of “why” questions.
 Focus on getting into the depths of an issue and guide them into understanding what needs to be done about a situation.
-Focus on probing questions that really gets them critically thinking about the problem or situation they are trying to solve
+Focus on probing questions that really get them critically thinking about the problem or situation they are trying to solve

 2. LISTEN more than you speak Let them tell you about the problem.
 Don’t assume.
 Listen to what they have to say and help them identify what they need to solve.

 3. Pay Attention to Body Language Often, people you lead may be reluctant to share the real problem with you for a variety of reasons.
 Pay attention to their body language and social cues to better understand the situation and tailor your questions and advice accordingly.

 4. Don’t Give Them All the Answers As I mentioned before, let your team, employees, kids, etc. figure out solutions for themselves.
 Guide them and offer suggestions but don’t just tell them what to do.
 Allow them to grow, and hey, they may even surprise you with a solution you never would have imagined.